MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow-using-ai-recorder.md

 Narrate the process clearly as you demonstrate it.
 Allow screens to fully load and explain each step in detail to get the best results.

+### Is there a recorded demo?

+The following video showcases a demo for AI Recorder:

+> [!VIDEO https://www.youtube.com/embed/xt3uyoe3Le0?si=hWgo3tEKuzhFrSVq]

 ### What are some scenarios I can try?
-Can I see a demo?

-See the following video that showcases a demo for AI Recorder.

-> [!VIDEO https://www.youtube.com/embed/xt3uyoe3Le0?si=hWgo3tEKuzhFrSVq]

 You can try various scenarios, such as transferring data from Excel to a web form, navigating websites, and extracting data.